wcm-io-caravan/wcm-io-handy-uri-templates/README.md

 > [!NOTE]
-> This is a fork of https://github.com/damnhandy/Handy-URI-Templates, now maintained by the wcm.io Caravan Team.<br/>
+> This is a fork of https://github.com/damnhandy/Handy-URI-Templates, now maintained by the wcm.io Caravan Team.
 > It fixes compatibility issues with JDK 21+ environments and otherwise can be used as drop-in replacement.